Receive a free download on Management Education and the SDGs

 Goals

-The PRME Working Group Pedagogy: Teaching for Impactful RME is organised under 3 Labs.
+The PRME Working Group on RME in the Classroom is organised under 3 Labs.
 The focus of each of the 3 Labs is outlined below:

 Lab 1: PRME Impactful Five (i5) Innovative Pedagogies for Responsible Leadership